Tag Archives: Green Tea Party

 A Summer Morning Moment – Finally

-For those of you unfamiliar, June Gloom is the presence of a marine layer that hangs around for most of the the month of June, leaving the skies looking overcast.
+Yes, I live in Southern California, and yes, it is typically beautiful weather most of the year.
+This summer, however, has been suffering from an ongoing case of June Gloom.
+For those of you unfamiliar, June Gloom is the presence of a marine layer that hangs around for most of the month of June, leaving the skies looking overcast.
 More Seattle than San Diego.
-Continue reading
+The gloom has persisted for much of July, and finally we’re seeing trace glimpses of what summer days (and in particular, mornings) are all about.

 Filed under Education, Tea